European Union recommends new travel restrictions for unvaccinated Americans

 Officials maintained that if European countries accept proof of vaccination, they should continue to admit inoculated travelers, regardless of where they are from, as long as they have received a full regimen of an approved vaccine.

-The restrictions “can vary from state to state, but it is widely expected that fully vaccinated Americans would still maintain unfettered access” to the European Union, said an E.U. diplomat who spoke on the condition of anonymity to discuss internal deliberations.
+Restrictions “can vary from state to state, but it is widely expected that fully vaccinated Americans would still maintain unfettered access” to the European Union, said an E.U. diplomat who spoke on the condition of anonymity to discuss internal deliberations.

 The proposal comes after weeks of deliberation and amid an ever-worsening outbreak in the United States.
-The E.U. first lifted restrictions on American travelers in June, a decision that reflected an improving epidemiological picture and reopened borders at the height of summer, when hard-hit southern European economies were desperate for an influx of tourism spending.
+The E.U. first lifted restrictions on American travelers in June, a decision that reflected an improving epidemiological picture, and reopened borders at the height of summer, when hard-hit southern European economies were desperate for an influx of tourism spending.

 But much has changed since then.
 Vaccination levels in many European countries have surpassed those in the United States, and the hyper-contagious delta variant has fueled a fourth wave of infections.